BloomTech-Labs/scribble-stadium-ds/README.md

 **☝️ use the above to avoid downloading all training data**

 ### Running Data Science Code
-Each of the components of this repository have been dockerized and can be intialized by executing the correct docker command.
+Each of the components of this repository have been dockerized and can be initialized by executing the correct docker command.

 #### Running API
 A Docker image has been created bundling the API, written using the FastAPI framework.
 The api can be run by executing